I’m religious and have been taught that abortion and birth control are unacceptable. How can I vote for someone who is pro-choice?

 how is your campaign funded?

-I intend to run as a Clean Elections candidate, which means I will participate in Arizona’s public financing program to keep my campaign fair and free from corporate or PAC donations.
-To qualify for public funding, I must first collect a certain number of $5 qualifying contributions from registered voters in my district.
-These contributions demonstrate community support and unlock public funds.
-In addition, I can receive a small amount of early contribution donations from supporters to help cover initial campaign expenses until I qualify for full public funding.
+I am running as a Clean Elections candidate, which means I participate in Arizona’s public financing program to keep my campaign fair and free from corporate or PAC donations.
 This system ensures transparency and allows the campaign to be accountable to the people, not special interests.